wix-incubator/wix-react-tools/README.md

 This library provides helpful utilities and features for React components.

+### Notice
+Current documentation (including this file) contains information matching the 3.1.x release, while the code is an advanced release candidate of 4.0.0. the changes between 3.1.x and 4.0.0 are yet only roughly documented in the [Changelog](./CHANGELOG.md).

 ## Installation

 Install **wix-react-tools** as a dependency in your local project.